 Start typing what you want to include there:

 When you’re happy with your flyer, make sure to save it.
 You can print it from Word, or save it as a PDF to print it.
-The dark background will eat up toner, so a laser printer is best if you have access to one.
-If not, check pricing at places like FedEx Kinko’s, Staples, or other office supply stores.
+The darker and more saturated colors will eat up toner, so a laser printer is best if you have access to one.
+If not, check pricing at places like FedEx, Staples, or other office supply stores near you.
 Depending on the quantity that you get printed and on what kind of paper, expect to pay anywhere between 20 cents and 90 cents per color copy.